 IF YOU ARE SUFFERING A BEHAVIORAL HEALTH EMERGENCY PLEASE CALL 911 IMMEDIATELY

 Joanne Rupert is the Founder and Operational Leader of FRTC.
-She holds a Master’s degree in Clinical Psychology and is a Licensed Professional Counselor and National Board Certified Counselor.
+She holds a Master’s degree in Clinical Psychology and is a dual Licensed Professional Counselor in both Colorado & Wyoming and a National Board Certified Counselor.
 In addition, Joanne is a Level 1 Mediator.
 She is certified in Eye Movement Desensitization Reprocessing (EMDR) and has advanced training in EMDR Post Traumatic Stress and Addictions and is also trained in Brain Spotting.

 She has 30+ years of experience in First Response working as a professional and volunteer for Ambulance, Fire, and Law Enforcement.
 She is currently in a private practice for First Responder Trauma Counselors and contracted as the Directing Clinical Supervisor for the Poudre Fire Authority, Wellington Fire Protection District, Berthoud Fire Protection District, Eaton Fire Protection District, Windsor-Severance Fire Rescue, UCHealth EMS, UC Health Emergency Departments, Larimer County Sheriffs Office and the City of Fort Collins Rangers; overseeing their Peer Support Teams and providing counseling for all their staff and spouses.
 Joanne is a skilled Facilitator for Critical Incident Debriefings and Diffusing’s for Emergency Service Providers throughout Northern Colorado.
 In addition, Joanne teaches at AIMS Community College as well a 5-day, 40-hr, Peer Support Certification Academy in Colorado for Fire and Emergency Service departments and is the Directing Clinical Supervisor for the Regional Peer Support Team.